erdnaxe/kraby/README.md

-# kraby_cad
+# Kraby the Hexapod -- CAD files

-CAD files for Kraby the Hexapod such as PCB designs
+CAD files for Kraby the Hexapod such as PCB designs.

+## What's inside?

+  * `printed_circuit_boards/power_board` is a power distribution board and connects all servomotors to one UART bus.

+## Software used

+PCB files were designed with Eagle 9.5.1.

+## License

+This project is under GNU General Public License v3.0 because we believe in open development.
+Please see LICENSE file for more details.